JonathanMEdwards/subtext10/doc/language.md

 This section summarizes the notable programming language features of Subtext.

-* The traditional terminology of programming languages and software development is rejected in favor of plain English, though we continue to use the old words in this sequence.
+* The traditional terminology of programming languages and software development is rejected in favor of plain English.
+We continue to use traditional terminology in this section.
 * Subtext specifies how to pronounce its syntax.
 * Code and data are combined into autonomous documents that provide reproduceability, collaboration, version control, and schema change.
 Documents change both through direct manipulation by users and executing code within the document.
 * Everything is nestable: programs, databases, and documents can all be nested inside each other.
 A Subtext document is a tree.